 The thief in the office

-A female member of staff asked another if she’d paid to which to the answer was no. This girl had to run out after her and pointed out that they weren’t free and she needed to pay for them.
+A female member of staff asked another if she’d paid to which the answer was no. This girl ran out after her to point out that they weren’t free.

 She went back inside the shop, paid for them and then spent around half a day in there reading them and asking the staff questions about driving.

 This was the same pupil I mentioned above who became unconscious in the car.
 She’s not finished yet, she’ll be back for more stories further down the page.

 This is more of an odd, almost paranormal story than a funny one.

 I was in my car waiting for a pupil outside their house.
 I was ten minutes early but I saw her walking up the road so I waved hello.
 She waved back, pointed at her wrist as if to say “Just a minute” and then opened the door to her house, walked inside and shut the door.